Faazil/100-days-of-devops/challenges/week-03/day-16.md

 ## Steps

-1. Login into each app server and make sure httpd service is running.
+1. Access each app server and make sure httpd service is running.
 We have to find in which port they are running:

     ```sh
     sudo ss -tlnup